godotengine/godot-docs/tutorials/export/exporting_for_android.rst

     If you're looking to compile export template binaries from source instead, read :ref:`doc_compiling_for_android`.

-Exporting for Android has fewer requirements than compiling Godot for Android.
+Exporting a project to Android has fewer requirements than compiling the Godot source code to Android.
 The following steps detail what is needed to set up the Android SDK and the engine.

 .. attention::